 There’s no ‘limit’ to the support that you could receive through Accelerate, but a true collaboration will be determined by how much both sides put in – and the outcome we expect from your project.

 We’re an ERDF part-funded project, so it’s essential that there are clear, valuable outcomes and long-term impact to any project we support.
 You can discuss this with our Innovation team.

 Can Accelerate help me with market research for my idea/ IP advice/ bid development?

 We’re not market research experts, and we don’t offer advice on Intellectual Property or developing bids.
 But, we’ve got lots of contacts, and can point you in the right direction of organisations who might be able to help.

-I work with the NHS and have an idea for a project, but don’t know how to find a company to support me in development.
-Should I approach Accelerate?
+I work with the NHS and have an idea for a project, but don’t know how to find a company to support me.
+Can Accelerate help?

 Yes.
 We may be able to connect you with an enterprise that has an innovative solution to the challenge you’re facing, or give you advice about whether anyone is working on a similar project already.
 Get in touch, and we’ll see what we can do.

 Pam mynd ati i greu Cyflymu?

 Cafodd rhaglen Cyflymu ei sefydlu i helpu mentrau yng Nghymru i drosi eu syniadau arloesol yn ddatrysiadau a all gael eu mabwysiadu gan iechyd a gofal.
 Mae’r sector gwyddorau bywyd yn un mawr yng Nghymru, sy’n cyflogi tua 11,000 o bobl mewn dros 350 o gwmnïau, ac maent yn cyfrannu tua £2bn at economi Cymru bob blwyddyn; i wlad fechan, mae gan Gymru lawer o arloesi i’w gynnig.